 4) Educating consumers to reveal the digital front door opportunity

 Combined with smart multi-channel scheduling, these new digital capabilities would educate consumers that they can reliably search, find and schedule care for any type of condition with any specialist, in real time, through their preferred platform!
 Through a centralized approach to data management, we can also truly personalize and automate appointment reminders, follow-up visits and surveys.
 The digital front door experience has been transformed into an easy-to-use, convenient and effective experience that will keep patients coming back and even recommend!

-Whether accessed by web, portal, chat or IVR (Interactive Voice Response), Odoro’s digital front door experience [link to homepage] can now go much further than ever before to meet patient needs.
+Whether accessed by web, portal, chat or IVR (Interactive Voice Response), Odoro’s digital front door experience can now go much further than ever before to meet patient needs.

 Want to hear more?
 Please visit us at SHSMD, 8-11 September, Booth 821, or schedule your personal demo to see Odoro’s digital patient access platform in action.

 Dikla Ranen is the co-founder and COO of Odoro – a leader in digital patient access solutions for health systems.
 Over the last 20 years, Dikla has held senior sales, business development and customer success roles in both the digital health and hi-tech sector.
 Working at the forefront of the changing digital patient access landscape for the past 10 years, she understands first-hand the challenges and issues facing health systems.
 To learn more about sector best-practices and how latest digital innovation strategies are being used to improve the patient experience, please message with Dikla on Linkedin.